 Create Your Own Story

-More than 15 years ago, I had the opportunity to train and run the intense Wasatch 100 race—a hundred-mile, thirty-hour, super-marathon through the hills and valleys of Utah’s beautiful Wasatch Mountain range.
-I have completed that race many times since, and have witnessed countless miracles as I stumbled and struggled to finish the grueling challenge.
+More than 15 years ago, I had the opportunity to train and run the intense Wasatch 100 race—a hundred-mile, thirty-hour, ultra marathon through the hills and valleys of Utah’s beautiful Wasatch Mountain range.
+I have completed that race many times since and have witnessed countless miracles as I stumbled and struggled to finish the grueling challenge.

-On those trails of the Wasatch 100, I met fellow power-runner Rich McDonald.
+On those trails of the Wasatch 100, I met fellow ultra runner Rich McDonald.
 From that connection, a unique friendship and partnership was born.
-As avid and dedicated marathoners and extreme runners, Rich and I discovered later, we had something else in common—recovery from substance abuse.
+As avid and dedicated marathoners and trail runners, Rich and I discovered later, we had something else in common—recovery from substance abuse.
 We had each experienced first-hand the ravages of addiction and the restoration of our families through recovery.